A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Some-terminology-7596.md

 |||definition
 # Internet

-The Internet is a global system consisting of interconnected computer networks that use the standard internet protocol suite (TCP/IP) to link billion of devices together.
+The Internet is a global system consisting of interconnected computer networks that use the standard internet protocol suite (TCP/IP) to link billions of devices together.

 |||

-Now let's see in a simplified way what actually happends when you see a web page :
+Now let’s see in a simplified way what actually happens when you see a web page :

 ![](.guides/img/anatomy_web_request.png)